 Patsy Ann – the Official Greeter of Juneau

 A very famous story is that of the abandoned, deaf Bull Terrier puppy, whose trials and tribulations of surveying in the streets of Portland, Oregon and later on in Juneau, Alaska were endless.
-Until eventually, she was noticed for her rare capabilities and was rescued and named as Patsy Ann.
-She had the great ability of telling which docks would be the ship’s berths while she stood in the wharf by the shore.
-Gradually, the residents started noticing her great ability and they started welcoming her for her work, also offering her treats and meals.
-Patsy Ann did not stay with anyone in particular, she stayed at the wharf where she truly enjoyed staying.
+Until eventually, she was noticed for her extraordinary capabilities and was rescued and named as Patsy Ann.
+She had the great ability to tell which docks would be the ship’s berths while she stood in the pier by the shore.
+Gradually, the residents started noticing her exceptional talent and they began welcoming her for her work, also offering her treats and meals.
+Patsy Ann did not stay with anyone in particular; she remained at the pier where she truly enjoyed staying.

 In 1934, Patsy Ann received the honor of being titled as the Official Greeter of Juneau, by the mayor of Juneau at the time.

-Around 50 years later, the artist Anna Burke Harris made a bronze statue of Patsy Ann and put it at the wharf in her honor and in order to offer a loving greeting for all visitors coming to Juneau, just like Patsy Ann always had done!
+Around 50 years later, the artist Anna Burke Harris made a bronze statue of Patsy Ann and put it at the pier in her honor and to offer a loving greeting for all visitors coming to Juneau, just like Patsy Ann always had done!